 Mean range Response range Interpretation

-3.26 - 4.00 2.51 - 3.25 1.76 - 2.50 strongly agree agree disagree Very high High
+3.26 - 4.00 strongly agree Very high

+2.51 - 3.25 agree High

+1.76 - 2.50 disagree Low

 1.00 - 1.75 strongly disagree Very low

-Results indicated that Early supplier involvement is mainly composed of information sharing; joint decision making and incentive alignment which constitute an average mean of 2.79, 3.01 and 2.89 respectively.
+Results indicated that Supplier involvement is mainly composed of information sharing; joint decision making and incentive alignment which constitute an average mean of 2.79, 3.01 and 2.89 respectively.
 The results indicated that with information sharing, essential issues have to do with sharing information on delivery schedules with suppliers 3.69 and sharing information on supply disruption 3.44.
 In addition, it was noted that with this component, it is very important that a firm shares information on inventory policy with suppliers 2.78 and also ensure that suppliers always inform them in advance of changes in the supply market 2.50.
 Finally, the firms should have confidence that their suppliers freely share important information that is of interest to them 2.44.